Ex-dividend date: Exceptions

 Large distributions such as special dividends or stock splits involve different ex-dividend timing formulas than for regular dividends.
 For example, the Nasdaq market provides a different ex-dividend timing when distributions are 25 percent or more of a security's value.

 Market regulators occasionally change the supervisory rules governing market trading, with the consequence of changing the ex-dividend date formulas.
 For example, in September 2017 the SEC shortened the T+3 rule to T+2 in U.S. securities markets, resulting in subsequent ex-dividend dates being a day later than they would have been before the change.
+The SEC again shortened the settlement period to T+1 effective May 2024.
 Since such a rule transition creates a day with a possible confusion of which rule applies, companies are notified well in advance of the transition, and are directed to simply avoid choosing that specific day for paying dividends.
 Investors concerned with details of ex-dividend dates must also be aware of such rare changes to the trading system.

 United Kingdom

 For shares listed on the London Stock Exchange, the ex-dividend date is usually one business day before the record date.
-The ex-dividend date is almost always on a Thursday with the associated record date on the next day.
+The ex-dividend date is almost always on a Thursday, and the associated record date is the Friday immediately following.
 Exceptions to this timetable are usually special dividends, and dividends provided by overseas issuers who only have a secondary listing on the London Stock Exchange.
-Prior to 9 October 2014, the ex-dividend date was usually two business days before the record date, i.e. typically Wednesdays.
+Before 9 October 2014, the ex-dividend date was usually two business days before the record date, i.e. typically Wednesdays.